 Following this, our fantastic facilitator, Alison Coward, invited our attendees to consider the part that they could play in contributing toward ‘Generation Science’, retaining talent in Africa, and encouraging young people into science and technology.
 From increasing the relevance of STEM training to encouraging global collaboration and harnessing the latest technological advances such as the Internet of Things, we were thrilled to see all the brilliant ideas attendees came up with.
 Alison also invited our guests to complete ‘networking cards’, asking them to share their contact details, professional experience, big idea for #GenerationScience, and to explain what sort of people they would like to meet.
 We displayed these networking cards around the UnConference venue and the willingness to engage and generosity of time and resources offered was incredible.
 At the start of the day, we set out to make activists out of everyone and we’ll be using the information, contacts and goodwill captured by the networking cards to facilitate connections and introductions and make new projects and initiatives happen!

-From there, Lord Boateng kicked off our first High-Level Panel and Q&A: Inspiring Generation Science, which featured our Vice Chairperson and President of Mauritius, H.E.
+From there, Lord Boateng kicked off our first High-Level Panel and Q&A: Inspiring Generation Science, which featured the President of Mauritius, H.E.
 Ameenah Gurib-Fakim, speaking alongside Kedest Tesfagiorgis, Program Officer, Grand Challenges Partnership and Advocacy, Gates Foundation, and Dr. Tom Kariuki, Director of the Alliance for Accelerating Excellence in Science in Africa (AESA) – both key contributors to the newly launch Planet Earth Institute PhD Scholarship Programme.
 President Gurib-Fakim outlined her belief that the UnConference’s theme is particularly relevant ‘because Africa is now on the march and science has been widely acknowledged as being the vehicle of growth and development for the Continent’.
 She also noted that it’s imperative to ensure that young Africans have the requisite scientific and technological skills so that they can create locally owned solutions to the continent’s development challenges, and ‘ideally, with African resources’.
 Kedest Tesfagiorgis spoke about the Grand Challenges Program’s efforts to empower young African innovators who are solving key global health and development problems.
 And Dr. Tom Kariuki gave an overview of AESA’s efforts to shift the centre of gravity for managing science to the continent, and explained that the organisation wants to work with ‘all of you to build the innovation ecosystem in Africa’.

 After a short break, we launched into eight simultaneous interactive workshops, which were led by organisations including IBM Research-Africa, INTL FCStone, the Regional Initiative in Science and Education (RISE), Elsevier, the British Council and the Satellite Applications Catapult.
 Our workshop leaders had all worked really hard to ensure their sessions were interactive, engaging and fun, encouraging attendees to dive into the issues at hand.
 These ranged from satellite technology in African cities, cognitive computing, and gender as the lens and driver of better science on the continent.
 Walking around the venue, it was a great to see attendees discuss and debate new ideas, share different perspectives and drive to solutions.